 This is known as “derivative” evidence.28 And the legal theory under which it is also suppressed is known as the “fruit of the poisonous tree” doctrine.29

-Example : As part of an investigation into a criminal fraud case, police illegally search an office and discover some incriminating documents.
-They know they cannot seize the documents and use them as evidence—so instead they issue a subpoena to the criminal defendants for those same documents.
-The defendants have no choice but to hand over the documents.
+They know they cannot seize the computer and use it as evidence—so instead they issue a subpoena to the criminal defendants for those same electronic files.
+The defendants have no choice but to hand over the computer.

 If you try to argue through a Penal Code 1538.5 motion that certain evidence is “fruit of the poisonous tree” and should be excluded, the prosecution will try to get the evidence admitted anyway by arguing one of three theories: